 What’s this!?
 Does this mean you’ve reached the limit of your FTP improvement?
 Does it mean your training is no longer working?
 Are you doing the wrong workouts?
 Are you trying hard enough?
 Does this suggest that you should purchase a different power meter?

-All too often we assume diligent training leads to liner increasing FTP.
+All too often we assume diligent training leads to linear increasing FTP.
 This simply is not the case.

 To begin, I recommend checking some basic metrics.
 Are you getting enough rest?
 Knowing your Training Stress Balance (TSB) can help guide this.
 Are your hard workouts hard enough and your easy days easy enough?
 A cycling power meter can be indispensable for this type assessment.
 If neither of these seem to apply you may need to dig deeper.